When Distributions Shifts: Causal Generalization for Low-Resource Languages: Experiment and Result

 While the Igbo combined model achieved a slightly lower test accuracy (71.76\%) compared to the original-only model (72.83\%), it exhibited more consistent validation performance across paraphrastic and combined domains, indicating reduced overfitting to surface lexical cues.
 This suggests that the degree of causal alignment between paraphrased and original text affects the strength of invariance gained.

-Overall, results confirm that causal-preserving data augmentation yields measurable improvements in cross-domain robustness.
+Overall, our results confirm that causal-preserving data augmentation yields measurable improvements in cross-domain robustness.
 In Yoruba, where paraphrases were semantically well-aligned, the combined model achieved the best generalization with the smallest invariance gap $\Delta_{\text{inv}}$.
-In Igbo, where GPT-4o paraphrases introduced a larger distributional shift, the combined model still maintained competitive performance, albeit with smaller gains.

-These findings support the hypothesis that training on both original and paraphrased data enhances model invariance to superficial linguistic variability.
-The modest but consistent improvements, particularly in Yoruba, shows the potential of causal data augmentation as a lightweight strategy for generalization in low-resource sentiment classification.
+In Igbo, where paraphrases had a larger distributional shift, the combined model still maintained competitive performance, with smaller gains.
+These findings suggests that training on both original and paraphrased data enhances model invariance to superficial linguistic variability.
+The modest but consistent improvements show the potential of causal data augmentation as a lightweight strategy for generalization in low-resource sentiment classification.